Azure/fleet/docs/howtos/cluster-resource-override.md

 parameters, ensuring consistent management and enforcement of configurations across your Fleet-managed Kubernetes clusters.

 ## API Components
-The ResourceOverride API consists of the following components:
+The ClusterResourceOverride API consists of the following components:
 - **Cluster Resource Selectors**: These specify the set of cluster resources selected for overriding.
 - **Policy**: This specifies the policy to be applied to the selected resources.